 - Overcooked or Undercooked Meat - Lamb rogan josh tastes best when its fork tender.
 The meat should not fall apart while slow cooking.
 I recommend keeping a close eye during last 15-20 minutes of cooking to avoid overcooking.
 If you feel that the meat is chewy and not tender, cook longer to fix it.

-- Intensely Spiced - We are not using any onions, tomatoes or garlic in this recipe and building flavor base using just spices.
-It is entirely possible to feel that there is an imbalance of spices or the sauce is intensely flavored especially if you have less tolerance towards spices.
-In that case 1) you could add extra beaten yogurt(1 or 2 tablespoon) at the end or 2) thin down the sauce with water.
-3) You could also counter the over powering taste using some acid element (like lemon juice).
-Serving with a fresh salad like kachumber really helps too.
+- Intensely Spiced - We are not using any onions, tomatoes or garlic in this recipe and building the flavor base using just spices.
+Rogan Josh is a medium spicy and quite aromatic dish.
+However, it is entirely possible to feel that the sauce is intensely flavored especially if you have less tolerance towards spices.
+In that case try the following

 - Runny Gravy- If you feel that the meat has cooked but the sauce is too thin, take out the lamb and cook off excess moisture from the sauce.
 Once its desired consistency, add back the lamb.